brainstormforce/wp-spectra/README.md

 * Fix: Table Of Contents - Resolved an issue wherein headings containing some uppercase latin characters would not function as intended.

 ### 2.7.10 - FRIDAY, 22nd SEPTEMBER 2023 ###
-* Improvement: Global - Improved the security for the title tags of the PHP rendered blocks.
-Props to Patchstack for reporting it privately to our team.
+* Security Fix: Hardened the security of the plugin.
+Props: Patchstack
 * Fix: Container - Resolved an issue wherein container background images would not render as intended during site migration.
 * Fix: Admin - Resolved an issue in which a deprecation notice would be shown on PHP v8.2 and above.